twisdale/FMListToJSONArray/README.md

 		 In other words, this function creates a JSON array, either named or unnamed, given a key and a FileMaker list.

 Discussion:
-			 There is a difference between a Filmmaker list and a JSON array, which may or may not be apart of a JSON object.
+			 There is a difference between a FileMaker list and a JSON array, which may or may not be apart of a JSON object.

 			 ---------
 			 FILEMAKER